rebelsky/csc207c/_readings/generics.md

   /**
    * Create a new expandable array.
    */
-  public SimpleExpandableArrayOfStrings() {
+  public SimpleDynamicArrayOfStrings() {
     this.values = new String[16];
-  } // SimpleExpandableArrayOfStrings()
+  } // SimpleDynamicArrayOfStrings()
 ```

-To set the ith element of the expandable array, we make sure that
+To set the ith element of the dynamic array, we make sure that
 the underlying array is big enough.
 If not, we expand it.
 We can
 then set using the normal mechanism for setting values.